iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Minimum Cost Flow Optimality Conditions.md

 >     \end{cases}
 > \end{aligned}
 > $$
-> which is the complementary slackness conditions for the LP.
+> which is the complementary slackness condition for the LP.
 Other equivalent description of the conditions exist.

 **Proof**: Skipped.

 ---
 ### **The Dual of the LP**